KineticLensman/KineticLensman.github.io/_posts/2020-05-02-environments.md

 In <fn (fArg) (let* (n fArg) (+ n "wtf"))>
 In REPL
 ```
+We aren't seeing a full call stack because the `env` objects (as currently implemented) were not in fact designed to record a sequence of function calls.
+Instead, their purpose is to record the context (hence 'environment') in which a function was defined, and to recover this context when the body of the function is evaluated.
+Specifically, when `EVAL` has to evaluate a non-core function (one created by `fn*` as opposed to say an arithmetic operation) it:
+* Creates a new evalution `env` that consists of the one that was in force when the function was defined (which is the REPL for both `f` AND `g`) and which is stored with the function
+* Adds to this `env` new symbols created by binding the function's arguments to the values being passed to the function
+* Executes the body of the function in the new `env` (via TCO)

 So, at this point:
 * I don't have a full stack trace mechanism